mohammad0914/Pursuit-Core-Web-Objects-Lab/extraObjectsQuetions.md

 ```

 a.
 Write a code block that takes an object variable and stores the *keys* in an array.
 Then log the array.

 b.
 Write a code block that takes an object variable and stores the *values* in an array.
 Then log the array.

 ## Question 4

-Write a code block the logs the number of properties an object has.
+Write a code block that logs the number of properties an object has.

 ## Question 5